SeongHyukJang/Commercial-Area-Analysis-in-Seoul/README.md

-# Commercial Area Analysis in Seoul Using Python
+# Commercial Area Analysis in Seoul